Overbeck Sisters: Death and legacy

-Examples of the Overbeck sisters' art have been selected for inclusion in exhibitions, including the nationally-traveling collections of the General Federation of Women's Clubs, Baltimore Arts and Crafts, and the American Ceramic Society, as well as in Indiana at the Keramic League and Art Association of Richmond in Richmond; the Wayne County Historical Museum; the John Herron Art Institute (the forerunner to the Indianapolis Museum of Art mounted an exhibition of Overbeck work in 2007.
+Examples of the Overbeck sisters' art have been selected for inclusion in exhibitions, including the nationally traveling collections of the General Federation of Women's Clubs, Baltimore Arts and Crafts, and the American Ceramic Society, as well as in Indiana at the Keramic League and Art Association of Richmond in Richmond; the Wayne County Historical Museum; the John Herron Art Institute (the forerunner to the Indianapolis Museum of Art mounted an exhibition of Overbeck work in 2007.
 Significant collections of Overbeck work is found at the Richmond Art Museum and in the Cambridge City Public Library, whose core collection was a gift of Overbeck scholar Kathleen Postle.
-The Midwest Museum of Art in Elkhart, Indiana has a room devoted to Overbeck pottery.
+The Midwest Museum of American Art in Elkhart, Indiana has a room devoted to Overbeck pottery.
 In addition, outstanding pieces are found in the collection of the Los Angeles County Museum of Art and other museums and private collections.
 A collection of Overbeck pottery was featured on the 2006 episode of the Antiques Roadshow from Houston, Texas.

 Overbeck pottery is included in museum collections at the Midwest Museum of Art in Elkhart, Indiana; the Museum of Overbeck Art Pottery at the Cambridge City Public Library; the Richmond Art Museum; the Indianapolis Museum of Art; the Metropolitan Museum of Art; the Ball State University Art Gallery; and the American Ceramic Society's museum at its headquarters in suburban Columbus, Ohio.
 Their art is also in private collections, including one pottery piece given to Franklin and Eleanor Roosevelt.
 A number of Overbeck oil paintings, mostly of birds, are also known to exist.
 Overbeck pottery continues to be valued by collectors.
 Articles related to the Overbeck sisters' art have appeared in magazines such as Antique Week (April 25, 2005) and Today's Collector (October 1994).